openenclave/openenclave/docs/GettingStartedDocs/Linux_vscode.md

 }
 ```

-5. Use the shortcut `Ctrl-Shift-P` and select `CMake: Configure` and then select the kit which you want to configure with.
-You should probably select Clang-7*, but other options may work too.
+5. Use the shortcut `Ctrl-Shift-P` and select `CMake: Configure` and choose the kit from the drop down to use, for example, the Clang-7 kit.

 ![Successful CMake Configure](images/VSCodeLinuxSuccessfulCMakeConfigure.png)

-## Build And Run Your Open Enclave Application
+## Building and Running an Open Enclave Application

-Build the application by pressing Shift+F7 or typing "CMake Build a target" in the command palette, and selecting the "all META" target.
+Build the application by pressing F7 or typing "CMake Build a target" in the command palette, and selecting the "all META" target.

 ![Successful Build](images/VSCodeLinuxSuccessfulBuild.png)

-Run your application by pressing Shift+F7 or typing "CMake Build a target" in the command palette, and selecting the "run UTILITY" target.
+Run the application by pressing Shift+F7 or typing "CMake Build a target" in the command palette, and selecting the "run UTILITY" target.

 ![Run](images/VSCodeLinuxRunApplication.png)